• As low as $1,592/Night

 The property: upon entering via a 3-car gated drive into the private walled garden, you begin to experience the relaxation.
 The garden piazzas are ideal for viewing the horses and carriages just across the street.
 Let's go inside...

-The first level of the home consists of a light-filled drawing room (also called the Morning Room in older Charleston days), a rustic exposed brick dining room that resembles a wine cellar, and a modernized kitchen with a luxury La Cornue gas and electric range, Carrara granite countertops, and bespoke cabinetry.
+The first level of the home consists of a light-filled drawing room (also called the Morning Room in older Charleston days), a rustic exposed brick dining room that resembles a wine cellar, and a remodeled kitchen with a luxury La Cornue gas and electric range, Carrara granite countertops, and bespoke cabinetry.
 The powder room is located off the kitchen.

-On the second floor you will find the master bedroom (King Bed) and bath, consisting of a enormous shower, double vanities, and private water closet.
+On the second floor you will find the master bedroom (King Bed) and bath, consisting of a huge shower, double vanities, and private water closet.
 There is a second bedroom with ensuite bathroom on this floor.
 With the second floor piazza entrance located just outside your bedroom door, you will be tempted to stay home and watch life go by.

-The third level you contains two well-appointed guest bedrooms, both with Queen-sized beds, and a freshly remodeled hotel style full bath.
+The third level you contains two well-appointed guest bedrooms, both with Queen-sized beds, and a freshly refreshed hotel style full bath.
 We are confident you and your family will find our home to be exactly what you are looking for in a Charleston home.

 **please note the top floor bathroom can take 10-15minutes to receive hot water to the shower and sink**